MarioBujor2001/ComplexEquationCalculator/README.md

 # CalculatorEcuatiiComplexe
-This calculator supports complex equations such as:
-[40+(5-1)]*2 will return 88
+This calculator supports complex equations such as:\n [40+(5-1)]*2 will return 88
 5 / 0 will warn the user
 [(2*3)^2]/4-(6+2)#3, where x^y means x to the power of y and x#y means x square root of y, will return 7